 Except for testing purposes, p4 pull is rarely run from the command line.
-Instead, set the startup. n configurable to start the p4 pull processes every time the replica server starts.
+Instead, set the "startup.N" on page 780 configurable to start the p4 pull processes every time the replica server starts.

 When you stop either the master server or a replica server, the replica server tracks the most recent journal position in a small text file called the state file.
 By default, the state file is named state and resides in the replica server's root directory.
 You can specify a different file name by setting the statefile configurable with p4 configure.